 Safety tip for range ammo: Check the rims!

-Lieutenant Bill Wilson
+Submitted by Lieutenant Bill Wilson

 During range training, one of our tactical officers had a malfunction that he couldn't clear quickly.
 He did the standard tap, rack.
 Still, the shell wouldn't extract from the chamber after it had been fired.